Optimization on the Oblique Manifold for Sparse Simplex Constraints via Multiplicative Updates: Conclusion

-In this paper, we have proposed a novel manifold optimization method to solve low-rank problems with sparse simplex constraints by leveraging oblique rotation manifolds.
-Our approach ensures that the nonnegativity, sparsity, and sum-to-one conditions are preserved throughout the optimization process while maintaining the convergence properties of Riemannian gradient descent.
+In this work, we have proposed a novel manifold optimization method to solve low-rank problems with sparse simplex constraints by leveraging oblique manifolds.
+Our approach ensures that the nonnegativity, sparsity, and sum-to-1 conditions are preserved throughout the optimization process while maintaining the convergence properties of Riemannian gradient descent.

 Experiments on synthetic datasets have demonstrated the effectiveness of the proposed method compared to standard Euclidean and Riemannian optimization techniques.
-Specifically, we performed comparable and sometimes better solutions faster than the considered methods.
-Moreover, comparing to the Riemannian approach, the proposed RMU has no need to compute vector transport also nor face with Wolfe line search limits, making RMU appealing for large-scale problems.
+Specifically, we we obtained comparable, and sometimes superior, solutions faster than the baseline methods.
+Moreover, unlike the RCG approach, the proposed RMU does not require computing vector transport or performing Wolfe line searches, making RMU appealing for large-scale problems.
 In fact, our approach exhibits improved convergence behavior, numerical stability, and the ability to better exploit the underlying low-rank structure of the problem, particularly for high-dimensional problems.
 These advantages make it particularly suitable for applications where structured low-rank solutions with simplex constraints are essential, such as in signal processing, machine learning, and computational biology.

 Future work will focus on extending the method to explore adaptive strategies for manifold parameterization and investigating its applicability to real-world datasets in diverse domains.